Influenza Bulletin

 Sentinel influenza surveillance

-Clinical samples from 42 ILI/ARI patients were investigated by rRT-PCR for influenza, among them 3 (7.1%) cases of influenza were recognized, including 2 cases of A(H1N1)pdm09 and 1 case of influenza B. Among 21 ILI/ARI samples 1 (4.8%) case positive of CoV infection was detected.
-Among 42 ILI/ARI patients no positive cases of coronavirus SARS-CoV-2 recognized.
+Clinical samples from 34 ILI/ARI patients were investigated by rRT-PCR for influenza, among them 3 (8.8%) cases of influenza A(H1N1)pdm09 were.
+Among 17 ILI/ARI samples 4 (23.5%) cases positive for ARVI were detected, including: 1 case of PIV, 1 case of RhV, 1 case of CoV and 1 case of MPV infection.
+Among 17 ILI/ARI patients no positive cases of coronavirus SARS-CoV-2 recognized.

 Weeks